Purdue-CS193/homework-0-esadowski4/index.md

 # Eric Sadowski's First CS193 Homework

 - I like the TA's (so far)
-- I think thee class will be interesting
+- I think the class will be interesting